-Oakland County's collective property values remain the highest of all 83 counties in Michigan, and represents 16.3% of the state's total value (Oakland County's population represents only approximately 12.5% of Michigan's total).
-The majority of the county's taxable value is within the residential class of property, which is approximately 74.2% of the total property tax base.
+Oakland County's collective property values remain the highest of all 83 counties in Michigan, and represents 16.4% of the state's total value (Oakland County's population represents only approximately 12.6% of Michigan's total).
+The majority of the County's taxable value is within the residential class of property, which is approximately 74.6% of the total property tax base.

 The county continues to exercise a prudent and conservative approach to tax revenues by controlling the millage rate levied on the tax base.
-The county millage rate for the July 1, 2017 property tax levy was 4.04 mills (out of a maximum authorized levy of 4.1457 mills) for operations, one of the lowest county tax rates in Michigan.
+Millage rate is the rate at which property taxes are levied on property.
+A mill is 1/1000 of a dollar.
+Property taxes are computed by multiplying the taxable value of the property by the number of mills levied.
+The county millage rate for the July 1, 2018 property tax levy remained at 4.04 mills (out of a maximum authorized levy of 4.1125 mills) for operations, one of the lowest county tax rates in Michigan.

-The 2017 market value of property in Oakland County was approximately \$138.0 billion, an increase of approximately \$7.9 billion from 2016 to 2017 (6.06%).
-Taxable Value (TV), the calculation on which property tax revenue is based, increased 3.67%.
-This is the fifth year of increase in property value following five consecutive years of decline and is further evidence that Oakland County's economy is on the rebound.
+The 2018 market value of property in Oakland County was approximately \$143.7 billion, an increase of approximately \$5.7 billion from 2017 to 2018 (4.15%).
+Taxable Value (TV), the calculation on which property tax revenue is based, increased 4.71%.
+This is the sixth year of increase in property value following five consecutive years of decline and is further evidence that Oakland County's economy is strong.
 Changes in the county's taxable value and tax levies are depicted in Figures 3 and 4.

-OAKLAND COUNTY'S financial condition
+oakland county's financial condition

-Oakland County Executive

-L. Brooks Patterson, in

-partnership with the Board

-of Commissioners and other

-countywide elected officials,

-has structurally reformed

-Oakland's pension and other

-post-employment benefit plans

-to make them sustainable and

-less costly for taxpayers.
+Oakland County Executive L. Brooks Patterson, in partnership with the Board of Commissioners and other countywide elected officials, has structurally reformed Oakland's pension and other post-employment benefit plans to make them sustainable and less costly for taxpayers.
 Oakland County employs policies and practices designed to ensure its continuing ability to provide quality services despite economic or budgetary challenges.
 The county's strong financial position is primarily a reflection of its adherence to policies and practices that result in strong long-term financial planning, low debt obligations, and maintaining responsible fund balance amounts in conformance with Government Finance Officers Association (GFOA) Recommended Practices.

 The hallmark of the county's focus on long-term financial planning is preparation and adoption of a triennial budget and five-year forecast.
-Not only is the budget adopted for the next three fiscal years, the triennial budget is considered a "rolling" budget.
-When it is amended, the amendment always reflects the impact for both the remainder of the current fiscal year and the impact on the next two fiscal years.
+Not only is the budget adopted for the next three fiscal years, the triennial budget is considered a "rolling" budget in that when it is amended, the amendment always reflects the impact for both the remainder of the current fiscal year and the impact on the next two fiscal years.
 The mantra adopted by the county administration is "thoughtful management not crisis management."